All-India Sikh Students' Federation: After partition

 In March 1984, due to the rise in Punjab Insurgency, the Indian government banned the AISSF, and jailed many of its members.
 During the Operation Bluestar in June 1984, members of the AISSF were involved in the fighting between the Indian army and Sikh militants at the Golden Temple.
 AISSF members were also involved in an armed confrontation during Operation Black Thunder with police and paramilitary forces at the temple in April 1986.
 The ban on AISSF was lifted 11 April 1985.

 In April 1986, the AISSF was split into two groups, one Manjit Singh faction aligned with the United Akali Dal (a militant faction of the Akali Dal), and the second Gurjit faction aligned itself with the Damdami Taksal (a Sikh religious school).
 The members of the AISSF have called for the creation of a separate Sikh state, "Khalistan".
 More than 16 militant Sikh groups have emerged in 1980s in support of the Khalistan Movement.
 Major militant groups included the Khalistan Commando Force (KCF) and the Khalistan Liberation Force (KLF).
 The KLF acts as an umbrella group which is linked politically to the Manjit Singh faction of the AISSF, and reported as an armed wing of the AISSF.
 The Khalistan Commando Force had emerged as the main militant group in Punjab, according to an article in India Today, and is "closely linked to the Gurjit faction of the AISSF and the Damdami Taksal."
 In July 1989, Manjit Singh, the president of the AISSF was released from Sangrur jail in Punjab after spending five years.
 He is allegedly still a supporter of militants trying to establish Khalistan.

 Karnail Singh Peer Mohammad was the president of All India Sikhs Students Federation since 19 January 1995.
-He resigned from his designation last year, citing the need to bring young leaders forward for betterment of Sikh panth and its values.
+He resigned from his designation in 2019, citing the need to bring young leaders forward for betterment of Sikh panth and its values.
 The organization is aimed at demanding justice for the victims of the 1984 Sikh genocide, and also focuses on other issues facing the Sikh community.
 The organization under the leadership of President Karnail Singh Peer Mohammad has worked for issues of Punjab and defending the values of Sikhism.
 The organization has recently worked on SYL Water issue for Punjab Satnam Singh Gambhir was president of All India Sikh Students Federation's Bihar-Jharkhand unit.